 Often, during the tax season, companies may attempt to alleviate their tax burden by donating money to charities.
 Scammers know this and may try to lure companies into contributing to fake charities.
 It’s always good practice to verify the status of every charity with local, state, or federal institutions.
 If the company ends up making a major contribution to a fake charity, not only will they lose the funds but also they will remain liable for their tax contribution.

-Avoid Scammers and Ransomware Risks This Tax Season
+Avoid Scammers and Ransomware Scam Attacks This Tax Season

 It’s common for scammers to double their efforts during the tax season.
 They understand that companies face additional pressure to file accurate tax returns and expect communications from the IRS during this period.
 Criminals may use legitimate social security codes to file fraudulent tax returns, attempt to compromise networks with malicious communications, and elicit fake contributions from organizations.